 - Take care of personal well-being:

+Lastly, organize your entertainment for the travel journey.
 This tip ensures you are entertained and organized to enjoy your trip.
 If you travel domestically, you might be on planes that do not provide in-flight entertainment, or the wi-fi is down, so you cannot use your phone to watch movies through the flight wi-fi.
 Therefore, download offline entertainment: Load your devices with movies, TV shows, books, or podcasts to entertain yourself during travel.
 On a recent trip from Thessaloniki to Athens, my neighbor shared her tablet, where she downloaded movies from Netflix.
+The Kindle app also offers color soft books that both adults and children can enjoy during their travel journey.

-Let us know what other travel day tips have worked for you or any other tips to reduce the travel day stress in the comment below.
+Let us know what other travel day tips have worked for you, or any other tips to reduce travel day stress, in the comments below.

 Until next time, have a safe flight!